keya-rony/Analysing-Model-Vehicle-Company-In-MySQL/README.md

 3 - Exploratory Data Analysis

-4 - Formulating Recommendations to Address Business Issues
+4 - Findings and Recommendations

-5 - Crafting Conclusions and Recommendations with SQL Support
+5 - Conclusion

 ### Understanding the Mint Classics and Its Business Processes